kartik-venugopal/aural-player/README.md

 ### Roadmap

+The app (v3.x) is currently in maintenance mode - bugs will be fixed and small enhancements may be made.

 #### Version 4.0

-As of May 21, 2022, version 4.0 is in active development, and may bring several improvements.
+As of Oct 1, 2023, version 4.0 is ***no longer*** in active development.
+It is unknown when development will resume.

 Interested in seeing what's going on with the development of v4.0 ?
 Check out [the v4.0 branch](https://github.com/kartik-venugopal/aural-player/tree/v4.0)!